kiyounglee/understandinges6/manuscript/13-Modules.md

 This code imports and executes the module containing the `pushAll()` method, so `pushAll()` is added to the array prototype.
 That means `pushAll()` is now available for use on all arrays inside of this module.

-I> Imports without bindings are most likely to be used to create polyfills and shims.
+> Imports without bindings are most likely to be used to create polyfills and shims.

 ## Loading Modules